I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

 What are my Teammate’s weaknesses in terms of passing, shooting, dribbling, rebounding, handling pressure, etc?

 How can I play to my Teammate’s strengths throughout this game?

 How can I nullify my Teammate’s weaknesses throughout this game?

 What must I do to get my Teammates more involved in the game?

-Question Opponent’s Weaknesses & Strengths
+Question Opponent’s Weaknesses and Strengths

-In the same way you questioned your personal and your team weaknesses and strengths, you must also ask similar questions about your Opponents.
-In this way you will gain better insights about the way your Opponent’s play the game of basketball and can as a result adjust your game strategy and tactics to gain an advantage out on the basketball court.
+In the same way, you questioned your personal and your team weaknesses and strengths, you must also ask similar questions about your Opponents.
+In this way, you will gain better insights about the way your Opponent’s play the game of basketball and can, as a result, adjust your game strategy and tactics to gain an advantage out on the basketball court.
 Here are a few questions to get you started:

 What are my Opponent’s strengths?